-Every time Chinese New Year falls somewhere in the second week of February, I’m always awash with a conflict of emotions.
+Every time we get into the second week of February, I’m always awash with a conflict of emotions.

 You see, my daughter is a Valentine’s Day baby.
-And that means it’s a double celebration for us (triple, when she gets old enough to date… say… in about 50 years’ time).
+And that means it’s a double celebration for us (which would stop being my problem when she gets old enough to date… say… in about 50 years’ time).

 But it’s usually around this time that I also get a little whimsical about the nature of love.